Markovian stochastic approximation with expanding projections: Application: Particle independent Metropolis--Hastings expectation maximisation

-The bound on the ratio of the proposal and target densities in Proposition \ref{prop:pimh-ratio} ensures a uniform ergodicity of the PIMH sampler.
-We, however, must be able to analyse the ergodic behaviour of the algorithm with unbounded functions.
-Therefore, we consider geometric ergodicity with a certain `drift' function $V$.
+The bound on the ratio of the proposal and target densities in Proposition~\ref{prop:pimh-ratio} ensures a uniform ergodicity of the PIMH sampler.
+We, however, must be able to analyse the ergodic behaviour of the algorithm for unbounded functions.
+Therefore, we consider geometric ergodicity with a certain `drift' function $V$, which will allow us to control averages of functions $f$ such that $\sup_{x\in\mathsf{X}} |f(x)|/V(x)<\infty$. \begin{proposition} Let $q_\zeta^{\PF}(\ud\tilde{\mathbf{x}},\ud\mathbf{a})$ stand for the overall proposal density of the particle filter with the one-step proposal density $q_{\zeta}(x_i\mid x_{1:i-1}, y_{1:i})$ given in \eqref{eq:proposal} and denote